SindidR/Module-4-Challenge/README.md

 This is a quiz to test your basic coding knowledge.
 The timer starts once you open the web application.
 When the timer reaches 0 you have reached the end  of the quiz and you will get to view you score along with your peers.

 ## Installation
-Open index.html in browser or go to link.
+Open index.html in browser or go to the following link https://sindidr.github.io/Sindid-s-Awesome-Quiz/ .

 ## Usage
 Just a fun quiz you can do when you are bored